What is the difference between an app and an application?

-Hosted application software, also called software-as-a-service, is software that is owned, delivered, and managed remotely via the cloud by a provider separate from the purchasing organization.
-Hosted application software is sometimes referred to as being cloud-based.
+Hosted application software, also called software-as-a-service (SaaS), is software that is owned, delivered, and managed remotely via the cloud by a provider separate from the purchasing organization.
 Many organizations license these programs at the same time, and organizations typically pay per user or via a subscription.
 One advantage of on premise software is that it can be customized to the individual company’s needs more easily.
 However, hosted application software programs generally allow users to scale up more quickly.

 |Managed at organizations physical location||Delivered Remotely|